|Order||Get the album|

 Barry Diament: guitar

-"Winds of Change is a refreshing bath of acoustic pop, and the 13 tracks it contains flow effortlessly, making your feet stomp uncontrollably and your spirit fly high."
+"Winds of Change is a refreshing bath of acoustic pop, and the 13 tracks it contains flow effortlessly, making your feet stomp uncontrollably and your spirit fly high...this is one of the finest recordings of acoustic pop I've ever come across...there’s a sense of realism that pervades the tracks, as if the band was playing right in front of you...this recording...rocks!"

 - From Lucio Cadeddu's review at TNT-Audio

-- Read his comments in The best sounding music of 2015
+- Read Steve's comments in The best sounding music of 2015

 "Winds Of Change is fresh and engaging.
 The core musical sensibility that Work Of Art comprises is palpable in HD.
 All of the guitars (acoustic, electric, pedal steel and mandolin) emit an inherent glow, like 180-gram vinyl.
 This is bona fide audiophile recording."